SyskeyTM/Vital-Discord-Bot/README.md

-# vitaldiscordbot
+Vital Discord Bot
-A SINGLE SERVER discord bot
+A single server discord bot designed for large server owners that meets your needs in every category